 or if my kids had a problem.
 Most everyone has had a bully in

 his or her life, including me, but that wasn't my

-It was watching CNN with my teenage son as
+It was watching the news with my teenage

-Columbine unfolded.
-Believe me, the last thing we expected that
+son as Columbine unfolded.
+Believe me, the last thing we

-day was to be watching a wounded boy dangle from the window of
+expected that day was to be watching a wounded boy dangle from

 It was an eye opener.
 Just the fact that